TripSit/TripBot/README.md

 Feel free to join our discord guild under https://discord.gg/tripsit

 ## Postgres stuff
-Okay so moonbear is using this section to take notes on how to use postgres, cuz i have no clue what im doing
+Okay so moonbear is using this section to take notes on how to use postgres, cuz i have litle clue what im doing

 ### Setup desktop programs
 1) Install/run pgAdmin4